TheQuantiser/CustomCH/README.md

 Full documentation: http://cms-analysis.github.io/CombineHarvester

+## Continuous Integration

+Continuous integration and automated checks now run on GitHub Actions.
+The previous Travis CI and GitLab CI configurations have been removed.

 ## Installation

 The project can be built as a standalone package with [CMake](https://cmake.org/).
 Clone the repository and initialise the submodules: